PHOENIXcenter/deeprtalign/README.md

 1. Install Python3.
 2. Install Pytorch CPU version, please refer to https://pytorch.org/.
-3. Use `pip install deeprtalign` to install deeprtalign OR download `deeprtalign-1.2.1-py3-none-any.whl` from github, and use `pip install deeprtalign-1.2.1-py3-none-any.whl` to install deeprtalign.
+3. Use `pip install deeprtalign` to install deeprtalign OR download `deeprtalign-1.2.1-py3-none-any.whl` from github [releases](https://github.com/PHOENIXcenter/deeprtalign/releases), and use `pip install deeprtalign-1.2.1-py3-none-any.whl` to install deeprtalign.
 This step will take 3-4 minutes.

 DeepRTAlign is not dependent on a specific operating system, we have tested it on Windows 10, Ubuntu 18.04 and macOS 12.1.